khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 3. From Cloud Shell ssh into the bastion host, then ssh into one of the master node and create an OpenShift project and user account for OMS.

+> Instead of ssh into the bastion and then the master, the command `oc adm` can be used from the CLI to replace `oadm`.

 ```bash
  [ossadmin@oss-bastion ~]$ ssh oss-master-0
  [ossadmin@oss-master-0 ~]$ oadm new-project omslogging --node-selector='zone=default'